mattwarren/mattwarren.github.io/_posts/2016-08-08-GC-Pauses-and-Safe-Points.md

 I'm not going to talk about how the thread-suspension mechanism works, as it's a complex topic, but as always there's an in-depth [section in the BOTR](https://github.com/dotnet/coreclr/blob/775003a4c72f0acc37eab84628fcef541533ba4e/Documentation/botr/threading.md#suspension) that gives all the gory details (in summary it suspends the underlying native thread, via the [Win32 SuspendThread API](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686345(v=vs.85).aspx)).

-You can see [some of the heuristics](https://github.com/dotnet/coreclr/blob/deb00ad58acf627763b6c0a7833fa789e3bb1cd0/src/jit/flowgraph.cpp#L7382-L7462) that the JIT uses to decide whether code is fully or partially interruptible and seeks to find the best trade-off between code quality/size and GC suspension latency.
+You can see [some of the heuristics](https://github.com/dotnet/coreclr/blob/deb00ad58acf627763b6c0a7833fa789e3bb1cd0/src/jit/flowgraph.cpp#L7382-L7462) that the JIT uses to decide whether code is fully or partially interruptible as it seeks to find the best trade-off between code quality/size and GC suspension latency.
 But as a concrete example, if we take the following code that accumulates a counter in a tight loop:

 ``` csharp
 public static long TestMethod()